BytomDAO/bytom-python/README.md

 # pybytom

-Python3 implementation of the Bytom protocol
+Python3 implementation of the Bytom protocol.